 The Law Librarianship program within the Master of Library and Information Science program is designed to prepare lawyers to serve as law librarians in courts, federal and state units of government, law schools, corporations, and firms.
-Attorneys enrolled in the program will earn the MLIS degree with a Special Certificate in Law Librarianship after successful completion of 43 quarter credit hours.
+Attorneys enrolled in the program will earn the MLIS degree with a specialization in Law Librarianship after successful completion of 43 quarter credit hours.
 The program is ranked #1 in the country by U.S News & World Report.

 The Law MLIS program delivers its curriculum in a traditional classroom setting and therefore is not available for students in online format.
 Likewise, the Law MLIS degree requirements differ from the residential and online MLIS programs.

 The program is a sequential 12 months, beginning in autumn quarter and ending the following summer quarter.
 Although certain courses may be taken during the immediately preceding summer quarter, the sequential nature of the Law MLIS program requires students to remain throughout the full 12-month period.
 The program follows the UW Academic Calendar.

 The average course load in the program is 12 credits per quarter.
 Ten credits per quarter is the minimum for students who need to meet certain financial aid requirements.
 The coursework consists of the following: